Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-Modified: Oct 18, 2024 · Published: Mar 15, 2023 by Shani H. · This post may contain affiliate links · Leave a Comment
+Modified: Mar 29, 2026 · Published: Mar 15, 2023 by Shani H. · This post may contain affiliate links · 2 Comments

-Years ago, I visited Cancun and had the BEST steak tacos (poolside, too!) that I've ever had in my life.
+Years ago, I visited Cancun and had the BEST poolside steak tacos that I've ever had in my life.
 And I've been obsessed ever since.
 These flank steak tacos are Coined Cuisine approved - made with a budget-friendly cut of steak but filled with plenty of flavor.
 And you certainly can't forget the homemade chimichurri sauce on top!

 Ingredients